 Empty Promises of Youth

-All of the information we have about the Fountain of Youth points to it being legend with little or no basis in fact.
+All of the information we have about the Fountain of Youth points to it being a legend with little or no basis in fact.
 Of course, like any legend, there is a possibility that it exists, but, in this case, it is highly unlikely.
 There are no accounts of non-fictional characters actually drinking from the fountain and becoming youthful.
 There are no stories about a precise location.
 We are not even sure that any person has seriously looked for it.
-Unfortunately, it appears that the human race will have to rely on science and cosmetics to bring us an approximation of the legendary fountain.
+Unfortunately, it appears that humans will have to rely on science, surgery, and cosmetics to bring us, perhaps not eternal, but, extended youth.